 It has been estimated that 85% of research is wasted, usually because it asks the wrong questions, is badly designed, not published or poorly reported.
 While this primarily diminishes the value of research, it also represents a significant financial loss: an estimated US$ 240,000,000,000 were wasted in Life Sciences research in 2010.
 However, many causes of this waste are simple problems that could easily be fixed.

-The REWARD Prize: To stimulate and promote research in this area, Cochrane has created the Cochrane-REWARD prize.
-Winners of the 2017 Prize are shown here.
-Applications for 2018 Prize are invited (see details of procedure here).
+THE REWARD PRIZE: To stimulate and promote research in this area, Cochrane has created the Cochrane-REWARD prize.

 This information will hopefully help to answer the right questions in research, address uncertainty in clinical practice and ultimately improve patient outcomes.